fpsom/2021-06-ml-elixir-fr/README.md

 | 15:30 - 16:00 | **Regression** (_practical_) (cont'd) |
 | 16:00 - 16:30 | _Closing questions, Discussion_ |

-## Exam

-The [exam](exam/README.md) offers you the possibility of applying what you learned during this course on a health-related data-set.

 ## Other examples

 If you finish all the exercises and wish to practice on more examples, here are a couple of good examples to help you get more familiar with the different ML techniques and packages.
 1. [RNASeq Analysis in R](https://combine-australia.github.io/RNAseq-R/06-rnaseq-day1.html)
-2. [Use the Iris R built-in data set](https://github.com/fpsom/CODATA-RDA-Advanced-Bioinformatics-2019/blob/master/3.Day3.md)to run clustering and also some supervised classification and compare results obtained by different methods.
+2. [Use the Iris R built-in data set](https://github.com/fpsom/CODATA-RDA-Advanced-Bioinformatics-2019/blob/master/3.Day3.md) to run clustering and also some supervised classification and compare results obtained by different methods.

 ## Sources / References